Recurrent neural networks and transfer learning for elasto-plasticity in woven composites: Data generation

 Reinforcements are assumed to be isotropic and linearly elastic and obey Hooke's generalized law.
-Furthermore, it is assumed that the matrix and reinforcement phases are perfectly bonded.
+Furthermore, the matrix and reinforcement phases are assumed to be perfectly bonded.
 Despite the fact that this assumption may not be true in all cases, it provides a reasonable basis for examining the overall behavior of the woven composite under study.